Frequently Asked Questions

 What is a freestanding birth center?

 Our birth center is a freestanding healthcare and wellness facility that provides family-centered health, pregnancy, birth, postpartum, and newborn services in a safe comfortable setting.
 Freestanding birth centers are an important part of the landscape of normal, natural birth and provide an important healthcare option to families.
-Freestanding means we are not attached to any specific hospital and provide care to clients independently from hospital based practices.
+Freestanding means we are not attached to any specific hospital, and we provide care independently from hospital-based practices.
 San Francisco Birth Center is, however, integrated into the overall health care community to offer comprehensive and complete care.
-The free-standing nature of the facility allows the services to be midwife-led and rooted in holistic philosophy while simultaneously retaining evidenced-based collaboration and access to the full spectrum of healthcare resources.
+The freestanding nature of our facility allows the services to be midwife-led and rooted in holistic philosophy while simultaneously retaining evidenced-based collaboration and access to the full spectrum of healthcare resources.

 What is a midwife?

 Midwives are experts in women’s health and low risk, normal childbirth.
 Our training includes well-woman care, obstetrics, and newborn care thru one month of life.
 Midwives utilize personalized patient-centered care to optimize birth outcomes.
 The Midwives at San Francisco Birth Center are a combination of UCSF trained Certified Nurse Midwives and Licensed Midwives trained through an apprenticeship program.
 We value the different perspectives and expertise from each training background and find that they enrich and broaden our practice.